-Recent strategic environmental assessment on offshore exploration drilling highlighted Indigenous communities' concerns over the implications of offshore oil and gas development for Atlantic Salmon survival at sea.
+The recent Regional Assessment of Offshore Oil and Gas Exploratory Drilling East of Newfoundland and Labrador highlighted Indigenous communities' concerns over the implications of offshore oil and gas development for Atlantic Salmon survival at sea.
 The Fund is currently supporting work on this topic by a research consortium led by Fisheries and Oceans Canada.
-This project involves a tagging and tracking study that will document the migratory behavior of Atlantic Salmon from their natal rivers in Nova Scotia, New Brunswick, Newfoundland and Labrador and Quebec in relation to areas of concentrated oil and gas activities in the Northwest Atlantic.

-Furthermore, in consultations with the Atlantic Policy Conference of First Nations Chiefs Secretariat, the Fund is supporting a webinar project to communicate Indigenous perspectives to stakeholders engaged in offshore oil and gas development and regulation.
-Following this initial project, the Fund is planning additional engagement with East Coast Indigenous communities to explore their concerns and associated research priorities about offshore oil and gas development,
+This project involves a tagging and tracking study that will document the migratory behavior of Atlantic Salmon from their natal rivers in Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland and Labrador and Quebec in relation to areas of concentrated oil and gas activities in the Northwest Atlantic.
+In collaboration with the Atlantic Policy Conference of First Nations Chiefs Secretariat, the Fund is supporting a webinar project to communicate Indigenous perspectives to stakeholders engaged in offshore oil and gas development and regulation.